NCRPA Partners with National Fitness Campaign

 Twenty remote program briefing slots have been made available between August 3rd and August 14th on a first come, first serve basis to NCRPA members interested in qualifying during the early application period for funding.
 Briefings must be attended by the Parks and Recreation Director to qualify.
 Members can request a briefing by contacting Michelle Wells at NCRPA.

 Early Application Period Grant Applications are due on September 18th at 5pm PST, and awards will be announced October 5th.

 Request a briefing

 Internet access is all you need to attend a briefing.
-Briefings for those interested in participating during the local government FY 20-21 will be held between August 3rd and August 14th on a first come, first serve basis.
+Briefings for those interested in participating during the local government FY 20-21.
 To schedule a briefing, contact Michelle Wells at NCRPA.